tc39/proposal-compartments/README.md

   // If loading or importing a module misses the compartment's memo, the
   // moduleMap, and the moduleMapHook returns undefined, the compartment
   // calls the asynchronous loadHook.
   // Note: This name differs from the implementation of SES shim and a
   // prior revision of this proposal, where it is currently called importHook. loadHook?: (fullSpecifier: string) => Promise<ModuleDescriptor?>

-  // TC53: Moddable implements a loadNowHook, which was necessary
-  // for builds that omit promise machinery,
-  // TODO but may no longer be necessary
-  // given the existence of a synchronous `moduleMapHook` that
-  // can return the full breadth of possible module descriptora. loadNowHook?: (fullSpec: FullSpecifier) => ModuleDescriptor?;

-  // A ModuleDescriptor can have a `meta` property.
+  // A ModuleDescriptor can have an `importMeta` property.
   // The compartment assigns these properties over the true `import.meta`
   // object for the module instance.
   // That object in turn has a null prototype.
-  // However some properties of `meta` are too expensive for a host
+  // However some properties of `import.meta` are too expensive for a host
   // to instantiate for every module, like Node.js's `import.meta.resolve`,
   // which can be avoided for modules that never utter `import.meta`
   // in their sources.
   // This hook gets called for any module that utters `import.meta`,
   // so some work can be deferred until just before the compartment
   // initializes the module.
-  importMetaHook?: (meta: Object) => void,
+  importMetaHook?: (fullSpecifier: string, importMeta: Object) => void, };
-};

 interface Compartment {
-  // Note: This differs from the implementations of SES shim and Moddable's XS,
+  // Note: This single-argument form differs from earlier proposal versions,
+  // implementations of SES shim, and Moddable's XS, which accept three arguments,
-  // which accept two arguments before the options bag.
-  // TODO Settle #5 before commiting to a single-options bag constructor.
-  // We can effect a migration by initially requiring a symbol on the first
-  // argument options bag, like `[Compartment.options]: true`, in order
-  // afford new code that is forward compatible while still supporting
-  // legacy argument patterns.
-  constructor(options?: CompartmentConstructorOptions): Compartment;
+  // including a final options bag. constructor(options?: CompartmentConstructorOptions): Compartment;

   // Accessor for this compartment's globals.